braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/push_primer_messages.md

 ##### Manual code removal

-This new no-code push primer prompt will call the native push prompt code automatically when a user clicks the corresponding button.
+The in-app message that you set up using this tutorial will call the native push prompt code automatically when a user clicks on the in-app message button.
+To avoid requesting push notification permission at the wrong time, a developer should modify the push notification integration they implemented to make sure that your in-app message is the first push notification primer your users see.
 <br><br>
-You should remove any manual push permission code from your app to avoid requesting permission at the wrong time.
-Instead, let the Braze SDK handle push permission when a user clicks on an in-app message button accepting push permission.
+The developer should review their implementation of push notifications for your app or site and manually remove any code that would request push permission.
+For example, look for and remove references to code such as:

 {% tabs %}
 {% tab OBJECTIVE-C %}